The Project: A Unique Approach to Music Theory

 There Is No Visual Translation

 As you can see, correlating sheet music to a piano keyboard is difficult.
 You must memorize the notes and their positions on the keyboard, and how they relate to the positions on the lines in the sheet music.
-Colour helps the brain make connections, but sheet music doesn't ever have this aid, since it's always written in black and white.
+Colour helps the brain make connections, but sheet music doesn’t have this aid since it is always written in black and white.

 Guitar Tab Is Simplified

 Because tab is a number-based system, many guitar players don’t actually know what notes they’re playing.
-They know the fret positions, but that doesn’t help them translate to piano.
-This was my conundrum — and the conundrum of many other musicians — and where I hoped to find an alternative to memorizing sheet music.
+They know the fret positions, but that doesn’t help them translate what they’re playing to piano.
+This was a conundrum I shared with many other musicians, and where I hoped to find an alternative to learning how to read sheet music.

 My Hypothesis: An Alternative Way to Translate

-In 2018, I started by creating colour-coded charts for each major and minor key, covering both standard tuning and an alternative tuning I use frequently.
-I printed them all out to help myself learn.
+In 2018, I started by creating colour-coded charts for each major and minor key, covering both standard tuning, and an alternative tuning I use frequently in my music.

 Adding More Functionality

-For my final university project in 2019, I designed and coded an iOS app that expanded on the charts.
+In 2019, for my final project in University, I designed and coded an iOS app that expanded on these charts.
 Users could select notes on either instrument to translate between them, and configure views for keys, chords, and scales.

-Building a full app solo taught me a lot, but I didn’t keep up with Apple’s library updates and the app eventually stopped launching.
-Nearly five years passed before I revisited it.
+I learned a lot from building an app on my own, but I never kept up with Apple’s library updates, and eventually it stopped launching.
+It was nearly five years before I ever revisited it.

 In late 2025, I used Claude Code to rebuild the app as a React web application.
-Having years of design reference and interaction patterns ready to go, I was able to rebuild the core functionality in a few days and then push well beyond the original feature set — adding functionality I’d wanted for years but never had time to implement.
+Having years of design reference and interaction patterns ready to go, I was able to rebuild the core functionality in a few days, and pushed it well beyond the original feature set — adding functionality I had wanted for years, but never made time to implement.

 Here is the app as of February 2026.